cloudigrade/cloudigrade/docs/rest-api-examples.rst

 sla, and architecture seen concurrently in use during that day.

 Optional ``start_date`` is an ISO-8601 date that is the inclusive start of the reporting period.
-If not defined, default is "today".
+If not defined, default is "yesterday".

 Optional ``end_date`` is an ISO-8601 date that is the exclusive end of the reporting period.
-If not defined, default is "tomorrow".
+If not defined, default is "today".

 Request: